Spectrum +2A/+3 RGB Differences

 Spectrum +2A/+3 Video Circuitry

 The resistors on the red, green and blue lines are 150 ohms instead of 68 ohms as on the Spectrum 128.
 The composite sync (CSYNC) signal has an inline 470 ohms resistor with 150 ohms resistor to ground, where as the Spectrum 128 just has an inline 68 ohms resistor.
 The BRIGHT signal is combined with the colour signals internally via 150 ohm resistors and signal diodes.
 The BRIGHT, composite video (CVBS) and vertical sync (VSYNC) signals are no longer output at the RGB socket, but are replaced with AUDIO OUT and two +12V lines.
-These +12V lines are delivered through a 1K resistor.
-This arrangement is there very similar to that available from the Spectrum +2 when links LK2, LK3 and LK8 are fitted instead of links LK1, LK4 and LK7.
+These +12V lines are delivered through a 1k resistor.
+This arrangement is very similar to that available from the Spectrum +2 when links LK2, LK3 and LK8 are fitted instead of links LK1, LK4 and LK7.

 The Spectrum +2A/+3 RGB colour outputs require series resistors connected else the bright circuitry is not effective and results in the voltage levels at the SCART socket being too high.
 The circuitry required is shown below.
 Note that the Spectrum +2A and +3 outputs do not drop with low value loads connected as happens on the Spectrum 128 and +2.